 Nelson will talk about her departure into perpendicular painting and installation and her interest in opening up the site of painting in order to explore sculptural, performative and multi-dimensional possibilities.

-Join us for an exhibition of works from students in the Master of Arts and Master of Fine Arts programs.
+Join us for an exhibition of works from students in the Master of Fine Arts program.

 Placing the Golden Spike: Landscapes of the Anthropocene explores sites of environmental change, sharply focusing on the profound impact human industry has made transforming Earth’s essential matter.